kevinyk/dj_shell_tool/README.md

 After you copy this script, you need to set values to these variables.
 The values should be directories, `my_dir` points to the directory you want your generated django projects to go. `venv_dir` points to the virtual environment directory with your django specific pip installs, including `/bin/activate`.

 These are not strings!
 Shell scripting is very specific about spaces, so make sure you don't have any spaces between the `=` and the value.
+Make sure you define the directory using an absolute path, usually starting in `~` or `/`

 Don't try to use `.` as the directory, it might mess up the script's file pathing.
 Apologies.

+After you set up the script, start it with `source django_kt` or whatever path to that directory with the .sh file.